emiraleph/TwitchAdUBlockOrigin/README.md

 If you want to disable the script, you can set the `userResourcesLocation` rule back to `unset` and optionally remove the `twitch.tv##+js(twitch-videoad)` parameter from the "My Filters" section.
 And save the changes in both sections.

+## Additional Tweaks

+For further customization and additional features, you can refer to the [additionalTweaks](additionalTweaks) file in the repository.
+This file contains various keys that can be added to the "My Filters" section of uBlock Origin.
+These keys allow you to remove the Twitch Turbo button and achieve a cleaner and ad-free appearance.

+Feel free to explore the [additionalTweaks](additionalTweaks) file and customize your Twitch ad-blocking experience according to your preferences.

 #
 # ESPAÑOL
 # Bloqueador de Anuncios Local para Twitch